diekhans/intronProspector/docs/intronProspector.1.md

 `-j FILE, --junction-bed=FILE`

 > Write the junction calls and support anchors to this file.
 This is in the same format as TopHat `junctions.bed` and `regtools junction extract` output.
-It UCSC BED track, with each junction consists of two connected BED blocks, where each block is as long as the maximal overhang of any read spanning the junction.
+It is a UCSC BED track, with each junction consists of two connected BED blocks, where each block is as long as the maximal overhang of any read spanning the junction.
 The score is the number of alignments spanning the junction, with a maximum score of 1000 for UCSC browser compatibility.
+If genome is supplied, BED is colored green for U2 junctions, blue for U12, or red for unknown.

 `-n FILE, --intron-bed=FILE`

 > Write the intron BED with the bounds of the intron.
 The score is the number of alignments spanning the junction, with a maximum score of 1000 for UCSC browser compatibility.
+If genome is supplied, BED is colored green for U2 junctions, blue for U12, or red for unknown.

 `-p FILE, --pass-through=FILE`